patrickmmartin/errorcodeNX/article.md

 }
 ```

-Composability of the various interfaces making up the program is broken unless there is a global registry of return codes that is strictly mainained.
-Additionally, once third party libraries come into the picture, there will potentially more colliding values to wrap and return.
+Note that subsequently introduced new error states in ```lib_one_err_t``` will potentially require updates in all places where values of this ```enum``` are examined.
+The net effect is that interfaces must handle all returned statuses conservatively, which certainly results in less sophisticated program behaviour, which is inefficient, and further opens up the possibility that there is an error in all this additional code.

 For the proposed error_code this is not an issue.

-The value is unique in the process, and as such can be used as an identity, whose values can be passed through opaquely from any callee to any caller.
+The value is unique in the process, and as such can be used as an _identity_ concept, whose values can be passed through opaquely from any callee to any caller.
+Caller and callee can be separated by any number of layers of calls and yet the return values can be passed transparently back to a caller, allowing for less mandatory handling, resulting in less effort and less opportunity for erroneous handling.

+As a result of these good properties, we can see the following styles are available.
-Error conditions can be composed manually with little effort and a clean style
+Example: error conditions can be composed manually with little effort and a clean style

     error_code ret;
     if (!ret = in())